compmem/smile/docs/tutorial.rst

     exp.run()

-Let's look at what is happening here line by line.
+Now, to examine the on-goings of this experiment line-by-line.
+The list of words to *Loop* as a parameter.
+This tells SMILE to loop over *words*. *Loop* also creates a reference variable.
+In this instance, the reference variable is called *trial*.
-``with Loop(words) as trial:`` has a lot of stuff going on.
-You are able to send your list to *Loop* as a prarameter.
-This tells SMILE to loop over *words*. *Loop* also creates a reference variable, in our case we called it *trial*.
 Trial acts as a link between the experiment building state of the experiment, and the running state of the experiment.
 Until ``exp.run()`` is called, *trial* will not have a value.
 The next line defines a :py:class:`~smile.video.Label` state that displays text for a duration.
 By default, it displays in the middle of the experiment window.
 Notice ``trial.current``.
-In order to access the numbers from our random list, we need to use ``trial.current`` instead of ``words[x]``. ``trial.current`` is a way to tell SMILE to access the *current* member of the *words* list while looping.
+In order to access the numbers from the random list, ``trial.current`` is used instead of ``words[x]``. ``trial.current`` is a way to tell SMILE to access the *current* member of the *words* list while looping.